NBA Rumors: LeBron James Doesn’t Want Elaborate Pitches From NBA Teams

 Aside from over the top recruiting, the NBA star announced his decision to play with the Miami Heat in a similar way.
 He aired a televised special which ran for over an hour called The Decision to announce that he was “taking my talents to South Beach.”

 However, James handled things a bit differently after winning two championships with the Heat.
-When he became a free in 2014, James decided to leave the Heat and return to the Cavs.
+When he became a free agent in 2014, James decided to leave the Heat and return to the Cavs.

 His announcement came in the form of a Sports Illustrated article.
 Four years later, James has until Friday to decide where his next move will be.